 We provide a script, "install\software", to compile GAMIT/GLOBK.
-You can download this file from the same server as the source code or extract it from the com.10.71.tar.gz file before running it, e.g. from your <source> directory:
+You can download this file from the same FTP server as the source code or extract it from the com.10.71.tar.gz file before running it, e.g. from your <source> directory:

 '''

-tar xfzv com.10.71.tar.gz com/install_software
+tar xfvz com.10.71.tar.gz com/install_software

-com/install_software
+com/install software

 '''

-If you downloaded a copy of install\software directly from our server you will need to make it executable before running, e.g. from your <source> directory:
+If you downloaded a copy of install\software directly from the FTP server you will need to make it executable before running, e.g. from your <source> directory:

+'''

-chmod +x install\software
+chmod +x install_software

+./install software

+'''